 “The state’s doing nothing to deter them from misconduct,” Sahli said.
 “Coming in after the fact and re-soldering a joint that’s been leaking carcinogenic gas outside someone’s bathroom window isn’t the best way to attack a multi-national industry.”

-But for Kerri Bond and her family, the state didn’t do enough to protect them from the industry.
+As for Kerri Bond and her family, they say the state abandoned them.
 They auctioned off their house, farm and mineral rights for more than a million dollars, and left Ohio.

 Top Photo: Kerri Bond and Jodi Carter.
 Photo: Brian Peshek